Disclaimer: As an Amazon Associate we earn from qualifying purchases on the links to books on this page.

 Analyse the harassment, defamation or cyberbullying

-Before creating your profile, really take some time to analyse the cyberbullying or defamation which is appearing online and how you will counter it.
+Before creating your profile, really take some time to analyse the cyberbullying or defamation that is appearing online and how you will counter it.
 In particular, look at the exact words used – how your name is phrased, spelled and formatted (ie initials, full name, just surname, nickname etc) and what you have to type in to make the unwanted material appear in search results.

 When you create a social media profile pick a username that replicates the number one search term you want to be buried.
 This is normally your surname or the name of your business.
 If this is more than one word, pick out the ONE word which has people are more likely to identify with (again normally your surname or the actual name of the business).
-If your name is unique and/or has high name recognition value, again focus on the one word which has the higher recognition value.
+If your name is unique and/or has a high name recognition value, again focus on the one word which has the higher recognition value.

 There are some exceptions.
-If your surname has very low name recognition value or is very common, for example, Smith, Jones, Brown or Lee, then add your first name to the username – ‘wendysmith’ .
+If your surname has a very low name recognition value or is very common, for example, Smith, Jones, Brown or Lee, then add your first name to the username – ‘wendysmith’ .
 If this still results in a very common username, add a location which fits with the cyberbullying/harassment content – for example, ‘johnsmithbakersfield’

 Then with the rest of the profile – fill in with accurate information.
 Don’t give away personal details unless you want to.
 Your name on the profile does not have to match the name on the username.
 It can do if you want to.
 Search engines normally place more value on usernames than profile names.
 If your cyberbully/harasser has used more than one name to describe you or your business, put the most used name (or part of) as the username, and the less-used name as the profile name.